0x6b/copy-slack-url-as-markdown/README.md

 ## Limitations

-For quoting, only [Rich text block](https://api.slack.com/reference/block-kit/blocks#rich_text) is supported.
-Other types will be just ignored.
+For quoting, only the [Rich text block](https://api.slack.com/reference/block-kit/blocks#rich_text) is supported.
+Other types will be ignored.
+I don't believe a machine-generated message is worth copying, but welcome any PRs to add support for other types.

 ## License